Gaussian Error Models#

 kl_divergence(N0, N1, method='exact', sample_size=50, optimize_sample_size=False, min_sample_size=10, max_sample_size=100, distribution='Rademacher', random_seed=None, accuracy=0.01)[source]#

-Calculate the KL divergence between two Gaussian distributions as follows,
+Calculate the KL divergence between two Gaussian distributions,

 \[D_{\text{KL}}\left({\mathcal {N}}_{0}\parallel {\mathcal {N}}_{1}\right) ={\frac {1}{2}}\left(\operatorname {tr} \left(\Sigma_{1}^{-1}\Sigma_{0}\right) +\left(\mu_{1}-\mu_{0}\right)^{\mathsf{T}}\Sigma_{1}^{-1}\left(\mu_{1}-\mu_{0}\right) -k+\ln \left({\frac {\det \Sigma_{1}}{\det \Sigma_{0}}}\right)\right)\]